awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 If you choose to subscribe to Office, the BYOL image ingestion process takes a minimum of 3 hours\.

-For details about subscribing to Office during the BYOL ingestion process, see [Step 5: Create a BYOL Image by Using the Amazon WorkSpaces Console](#windows_images_create_byol_image_console)\.
+For details about subscribing to Office during the BYOL ingestion process, see [Step 6: Create a BYOL Image by Using the Workspaces Console](#windows_images_create_byol_image_console)\.

 **Office Language Settings**
 We choose the language used for your Office subscription based on the AWS Region where you're performing your BYOL image ingestion\.
 For example, if you're performing your BYOL image ingestion in the Asia Pacific \(Tokyo\) Region, your Office subscription has Japanese as its language\.